judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-07-12-blumenau-brazil-travel-guide.markdown

 ---
 title:			In the south of Brazil, find Germany in the town of Blumenau
-categories:		brazil
+categories:		['travel guide']
 tags:
+  - south america
   - brazil
-  - craft beer
   - santa catarina
-  - south america
-  - travel guide
-  - wine
+  - blumenau
 destination:	Blumenau
 excerpt:		Blumenau is the craft beer capital of Brazil, and is also in the heart of wine country, pulling cultural and architectural inspirations from Germany.
 image:			/assets/images/2017/04/Blumenau-Santa-Catarina-Brazil.jpg